China ready to hit back at U.S. with rare earths: ruling party newspaper

 Beijing, however, has raised tariffs on imports of U.S. rare earth metal ores from 10% to 25% from June 1, making it less economical to process the material in China.

+Some trade analysts expect an acceleration in bringing fresh rare earth mining capacity on line in California and Australia if China uses its dominant position in the market for diplomatic advantage.

-Reporting by Ben Blanchard and Tom Daly; Editing by Simon Cameron-Moore
+Reporting by Ben Blanchard, Michael Martina and Tom Daly; Editing by Simon Cameron-Moore